gamassss/weather-forecast-bot/README.md

 4. Last, run you bot by type this on your terminal `npm run start`
 ### Voila now your bot is online.
-The bot takes one option for your location's name. 😁 Give a start to this repo if it's helpful ⭐⭐
+The bot takes one option for your location's name. 😁 Give a star to this repo if it's helpful # ⭐